Robustly learning the Hamiltonian dynamics of a superconducting quantum processor

-{\textbf{Conclusion.}} We have implemented the analogue simulation of the time-evolution of non-interacting bosonic Hamiltonians with tunable parameters for up to $6$ qubit lattice sites.
-A custom-tailored identification method allows us to robustly recover the implemented Hamiltonian that governs the time-evolution.
+\paragraph*{Conclusion.} We have implemented analog simulation of the time-evolution of non-interacting bosonic Hamiltonians with tunable parameters for up to $14$ qubit lattice sites.
+A structure-exploiting learning method allows us to robustly identify the implemented Hamiltonian that governs the time-evolution.
+To achieve this, we have introduced a new super-resolution algorithm, referred to as tensorESPRIT, for precise robust identification of eigenfrequencies of a Hermitian matrix from noisy snapshots of the one parameter unitary subgroup it generates.
 Thereby, we diagnose the deviation from the target Hamiltonian and assess the precision of the implementation.
-We achieve sub-MHz accuracy of the Hamiltonian parameters in most implementations.
-Combining the average performance measures over ensembles of Hamiltonians we associate benchmarks to the components of the superconducting qubit chip that quantify the performance of the hardware for the analogue task at hand and provide specific diagnostic information.
+We achieve sub-MHz error of the Hamiltonian parameters compared to their targeted values in most implementations.
+Combining the average performance measures over ensembles of Hamiltonians we associate benchmarks to the components of the superconducting qubit chips that quantify the performance of the hardware on the time evolution and provide specific diagnostic information.
+Within our Hamiltonian identification framework, we are able to identify SPAM errors due to parameter ramp phases as a severe limitation of the architecture.
+Importantly, such ramp phases are present in \emph{any} analog quantum simulation of quenched dynamics.
+Our results show that minimizing those is crucial for precisely implementing a Hamiltonian.

 The experimental and computational effort of the identification method scales efficiently in the number of modes of the Hamiltonian.
+We have also numerically identified the limitations of more direct algorithmic approaches and demonstrated the scalability of our method under empirically derived noise and error models.

+We have demonstrated and custom-tailored our approach here to a superconducting analog quantum simulation platform.
+It can be applied directly to any bosonic and fermionic analog simulation platform which allows for accurate preparation and measurement of single particle excitations at specific lattice sites.
 Generalizing our two-step approach developed here, we expect a polynomial scaling with the dimension of the diagnosed particle sector and therefore remain efficient for diagnosing two-, three- and four-body interactions, thus allowing to build trust in the correct implementation of interacting Hamiltonian dynamics as a whole.
-From a broader perspective, with this work, we hope to substantially contribute to the development of a machinery for precisely characterizing and thereby improving analog quantum devices.
+Furthermore, it is in some cases possible to adapt the method to Hamiltonians with general non-particle number preserving free part.
+From a broader perspective, with this work, we hope to contribute to the development of a machinery for precisely characterizing and thereby improving analog quantum devices.